 What Is Ingrown Hair?

 Look: when you wax or shave means you pulling out hair from the surface.
-Next time, when these hairs grow back; instead of growing outwards it stars growing inwards underneath the skin & that’s calling ingrown hair.
+Next time, when these hairs grow back; instead of growing outwards it starts growing inwards underneath the skin & that’s calling ingrown hair.

 It may sound somewhat husky, yet these hairs tend to re-grow underneath the skin as opposed to developing outward which can cause contamination.
 That’s how you get your brown spot.